Airstack-xyz/airstack-frames-sdk/README.md

    */
   POAPS = "poaps",
   /**
-   * Fetches token transfers sent by a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Zora, etc.
+   * Fetches token transfers sent by a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
    */
   TOKEN_TRANSFERS_SENT = "token_transfers_sent",
   /**
-   * Fetches token transfers received by a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Zora, etc.
+   * Fetches token transfers received by a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
    */
   TOKEN_TRANSFERS_RECEIVED = "token_transfers_received",
   /**